mavryk-network/flexmasa/README.md

 ### Adaptive Issuance

-The `start_adaptive_issuance` command will start a sandbox in which adaptive issuance is activated immediately.
+The `start_adaptive_issuance` command initializes a sandbox environment where adaptive issuance is immediately activated.

 ``` default
 $ docker run --rm --name my-sandbox -p 20000:20000 --detach \
         "$image" "$script" start_adaptive_issuance
 ```

-The once activated issuance is determined five cycles in advance.
-Changes in issuance wont take place immediately.

-With the `tcli` command aliased above you can check the adaptive issuance launch cycle and check the expected_issuance for the next few cycles.
+Once adaptive issuance is activated, it will launch after five cycles.
+Any changes in issuance will take effect a few cycles after the launch cycle.
+Using the `tcli` command (as aliased earlier), you can check the launch cycle and view the expected issuance for the next few cycles.

 ``` default
 $ tcli rpc get /chains/main/blocks/head/context/adaptive_issuance_launch_cycle